ElvisPoe/API-with-External-Service/README.md

 1. Custom Requests.
 For Validating the incoming Store/Update requests.

 <h3>7.
 App/Http/Resources</h3>
 1. Resources to return.
+In case we need the data in a specific format.

 <h3>8.
 App/Services</h3>
 1. ArticleServices.
-Here we Create / Update / Delete the Articles on the external api.
+Here we Create / Update / Delete the Articles on the external service.
-   We call each service in ArticlesController functions.
+   We call each service method in ArticlesController functions.
-   To be honest, I've never worked on an external service like this before.
-   It may not be the best aproach.

 <h3>9. config/services.php</h3>
 1. Here I stored some necessary info about the External Service.